EnMAP-Box/enmap-box-documentation/source/usr_section/application_tutorials/biomass_regression/tutorial.rst

   viewing attribute information of displayed vector data.

-.. |navtools| image:: ../urban_unmixing/tut_img/navtools.png
+.. |navtools| image:: tut_img/navtools.png
-   :height: 30px
+   :height: 27px

 5. Multiple map views
 =====================

 * The EnMAP-Box enables users to work with multiple Map Views, which can be flexibly organized and geospatially linked.
 * Open a new Map View (Map #2) by clicking the |viewlist_mapdock| icon.

-  .. note:: A new Data view appears corresponding to the newly added Map View.
+A new Data view appears corresponding to the newly added Map View.

-* Display :file:`enmap_sonoma.bsq` as an RGB composite of your choice in Map #2.
+* Display :file:`enmap_sonoma.tif` as an RGB composite of your choice in Map #2.

 .. tip::